aylamar/chizuru-bot/README.md

 4. Fill out the `.env` file.
 5. run `npx prisma db push` to generate the database schema.
 6. Run `npm run build` to build the bot.
-7. Run `npm run deploy` to deploy commands globally if the `NODE_ENV` is set to production, otherwise, commands will be deployed to the guild.
-8. Run `npm run start` to launch the bot.
+7. Run `npm run start` to launch the bot.

 ## Configuration